christinebittle/ZooApplication_8/README.md

 - Check that the database is created using (View > SQL Server Object Explorer > MSSQLLocalDb > ..)
 - Run API commands through CURL to create new animals

 Make sure to utilize jsondata/animal.json to formulate data you wish to send as part of the POST requests. {id} should be replaced with the animal's primary key ID.
+The port number may not always be the same

 Get a List of Animals
 curl https://localhost:44324/api/animaldata/listanimals